 Many things can cause your water to become discolored, including minerals, metals and deposits in your pipes.

-Our water pressure is low.
+Water pressure is low!
 What causes this and how can we raise it?

 This must also be done whenever someone performs any work on your plumbing system.
 It is important to check the main valve coming into the home: make sure the valve is not stuck in a half-open position.
 You should check the meter valve: see if it is really open.
 The valve can get stuck in the closed position even if the handle continues to turn.